Revelation Chapter 9, Pt. 2 – The Armies from the East

 The Description of the Horses

 John indicated that he saw horses, but these unique looking horses had heads “like the heads of lions.”
-The phrase “like the heads” is plain evidence that John is not seeing anything Rev 9 horse shieldliteral, but figurative.
+The phrase “like the heads” is plain evidence that John is not seeing anything literal, but figurative.
 Horses with heads like lions and with fire, smoke and brimstone is also indication that both horse and horseman were designed for and represented warfare and coming destruction.
 A lion’s mouth is pictured as gaping with fangs exposed.

 Again, “fire,” “smoke” and “brimstone” are figurative of destruction.
 All three elements are mentioned in the account of the overthrow of Sodom and Gomorrah.